Driving in Canada

 In Montreal and Quebec City, it is prohibited to turn right on red.
 At intersections, directional signs will indicate only which turn is allowed; any other turn is prohibited.

 With all these rules and regulations in mind, you will definitely have a smooth ride through Canada.
-Although the rules might be a bit different from the United States, it will not take time to get used to them.
+Although the rules might be a bit different from the United States, it will not take time to get used to driving in Canada.